ActuallyTaylor/Firefly/README.md

 </p>

 # Firefly
-Firefly is an iOS syntax highlighter based of off [Highlightr](https://github.com/raspu/Highlightr), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and [Sourceful](https://github.com/twostraws/Sourceful).
-These projects allowed for the basis of Firefly with Highlightr as the main syntax highlighter and the other repositories for sources and references of code.
-The firefly syntax highlighter is extremely easy to use with only one view needed to get full syntax highlighting up and running.
+Firefly is an iOS syntax highlighter based of off [Sourceful](https://github.com/twostraws/Sourceful), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and previously [Highlightr](https://github.com/raspu/Highlightr).
+Highlighter has since been remove from the project in favor of a pure swift solution.

+# How does Firefly Work?
+Firefly is written in pure swift, and uses NSRegularExpressions for detecting tokens to highlight.
+Once tokens are detected they are colored based on the current theme.

 # Using Firefly in your project
 If you are going to use Firefly in your project, I request that you include a link back to this github page somewhere.
 If you would like to you can also [email me](mailto:zachary.lineman@gmail.com) and I will add you into the list of apps that use Firefly on this page.

 # About this project
-This project is a combination of Sourceful by Paul Hudson (@twostraws) and Highlightr by J.P.
-Illanes (@raspu).
+This project is was inspired by Paul Hudson’s (@twostraws) Sourceful syntax highlighter and Highlightr by J.P Illanes (@raspu).
 Sourceful is a project combining Louis D’hauwe's SavannaKit and Source Editor.
 Highlightr merges Highlight.js with swift.

 ## Features
-Firefly includes a line number counter, changeable themes, and changeable languages.
-It is not the fastest solution but works well on large files.
+* Line Numbers
+* Changeable Themes
+* Changeable Languages
+* Basic String, Parentheses, and Bracket completion

 ### Supports
-* 186 Languages
+* 2 Languages
-* 90 Themes
+* 49 Themes

 ## How To Use
 To start using you can either crate a UIView in storyboards and assign it the class SyntaxTextView, or by creating a SyntaxTextView programmatically.
 You can then assign the editors language inside your View Controller.

 ### Sample Code
-Set the Editor langauge to Swift and the theme too xcode dark
+A basic setup for a Firefly View
 ```swift
 import UIKit
 import Firefly